-The Marquesas islands in 3 words: beauty, savage and mysterious
+The Marquesas islands in 3 words: beauty, wild and mysterious

 Marquesas Islands are the northern most islands of French Polynesia, consisting of five islands along the Tropic of Capricorn.
 The region is essentially made up of two archipelagos, Geographically isolated and one of the most remote archipelagos from any continent, these 12 islands, only six of which are inhabited (Hiva Oa — the largest of the Marquesas, Tahuata, Fatu Hiva, Ua Pou, Ua Huka, Nuku Hiva), rise from the sea 1,500 kilometers northeast of The Islands of Tahiti.

 This area is best known for its exquisite weaving of pandanus and coconut leaves into hats, purses, bags, baskets and mats.